 Static code analysis for security: how can Codacy help

-Codacy is an automated code review tool that includes SAST to find security problems in your source code.
+Codacy is an automated code review tool that also finds security problems in your source code.
 It analyzes your entire codebase to check for any potential security vulnerabilities.

 Codacy uses an early feedback system that alerts you as soon as it finds potential security risks in the code.
 As such, it helps your team write high-quality code that isn’t susceptible to security risks.
 In addition, Codacy integrates directly with your workflow, helping you save time reviewing code yourself.